Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 In addition to its kid-friendly Petey’s Pumpkin Patch, Fantasy Farms is also home to Reapers Maze of Terror which is a serious haunted attraction.
 Whereas the corn maze at Petey’s Pumpkin Patch is ideal for small children, Reapers is a corn maze for older youth and adults.
 It’s pretty scary!

-The attraction combines the best of its three former elements and is really impressive.
 If you like haunted houses and seriously scary corn mazes, you would love Reapers.
 It’s worth the drive out to see!
+Last year it ran on Wednesdays to Sundays from September 29th until the 31st.
+2025 details are to be confirmed.

 Chilliwack Corn Maze

 The Chilliwack Corn Maze’s address is 41905 West Yale Road.
-It’s a little ways off the Trans-Canada Highway just past the farm where the Chilliwack Tulip Festival takes place in the spring and where the Chilliwack Sunflower Festival happens in the summer and early fall.
+It’s a little ways off the Trans-Canada Highway.

 See our article about the Chilliwack Corn Maze for more details.